ika-musuko/security-blog-site/readme.md

 CS 166 Security Blog Web Application
 ====================================

-Blog website made in Flask without any other Flask extensions (aka, from scratch). python3.6
+Blog website made in Flask without any other Flask extensions (aka, from scratch).<br/>
+python3.6<br/>
-server: nginx+uwsgi
+server: nginx+uwsgi<br/>
-!!! **INSTALL LINUX** !!!
+!!! **INSTALL LINUX** !!!<br/>
-(i haven't tested this on windows so who knows how the dependencies will work)
+(i haven't tested this on windows so who knows how the dependencies will work)<br/>

-Installation Instructions: run install_dependencies.sh first and then create a virtual environment and install the requirements
+Installation Instructions: run install_dependencies.sh first and then create a virtual environment and install the requirements<br/>

 Blog Site
 ---------